+The Employer will provide employees with a work environment that is safe and conducive to good health.
+If dangerous or unhealthy conditions occur in the workplace, the employer, in consultation with the union, will develop a plan that will resolve the condition.
 The Employer will use its best efforts to ensure proper functioning and expeditious repair of air conditioning, equipment and facilities, including running water and toilets.
 Best efforts shall include, but not be limited to, calling for repairs within one (1) hour of notice to a supervisor within the office of the condition.
 In the absence of readily accessible functioning toilets within the building for at least three (3) hours after the Employer has been given notice, or if the office temperature exceeds 90 degrees for at least three (3) hours after the Employer has been given notice, the Employer shall either permit the employees to be released with pay, have them reassigned to other appropriate work locations, or allow them to work from home.
 If the temperature exceeds 90 degrees, an employee who has a medical condition exacerbated by heat shall be reassigned to another location.
 Any legal worker reassigned under this provision shall be reassigned within the program or borough of regular employment.